ippas/imdik-zekanowski-gts/README.md

 3. To connect from local:`ssh -N -f -L localhost:8889:localhost:8889 ifpan` then `localhost:8889` in browser

 ### data analysis of Prometheus (pl-grid)
-Data were copied to the Prometheus according to the [documentation](https://kdm.cyfronet.pl/portal/Prometheus:Podstawy).
+Data were copied to the Prometheus (see to the [documentation](https://kdm.cyfronet.pl/portal/Prometheus:Podstawy)).
+[This script](jupyter-hail.slurm) was used to run jupyter notebooks with hail on prometheus.